 Felder seeks to continue his record as a legislator to make government more responsive to the needs of its citizens and break down needless and frustrating bureaucratic red-tape.

-Senator Felder currently chairs the newly-created New York City Education Sub-Committee and the Children and Families Committee.
-He is also a member of the Aging; Commerce, Economic Development and Small Business; Health; and Mental Health Committees.
+Senator Felder currently chairs the newly-created New York City Education Subcommittee and the Children and Families Committee.
+He is also a member of the Aging; Commerce, Economic Development and Small Business; Health; Mental Health and Developmental Disabilities; and Infrastructure and Capital Investment Committees.
+In addition, he is a member of the newly formed Taskforce on the Delivery of Social Services for New York City.